 The recommendations of this subclause are restatements of recommendations from clause 6 that have been identified as the most frequent or noteworthy recommendations from clause 6.
 Table 5.1 identifies the most relevant avoidance mechanisms to be used to prevent vulnerabilities in Ada.

 In addition to the generic programming rules from ISO/IEC 24772-1:2022 subclause 5.4, additional rules from this subclause apply specifically to the Ada programming language.
-Clause 6 of this document provides guidance to mitigate against known vulnerabilities in Ada.
+Clause 6 of this document provides Avoidance mechanisms to mitigate against known vulnerabilities in Ada.

+Table 1: Primary avoidance mechanisms for software developers